What is sarcoidosis?

 Sarcoidosis affects people in lots of different ways.
 It can cause symptoms in just one part of your body or many parts at the same time.
 Though sarcoidosis isn’t always a lung condition, the lungs are affected in about 90% of cases.
 When the lungs are affected, it’s called pulmonary sarcoidosis.

 You can get sarcoidosis at any age, but it commonly affects adults in their 30s or 40s.
-It’s unusual for children to get sarcoidosis.
-The NHS estimates that sarcoidosis affects around one person in every 10,000 in the UK.
+It’s not a common condition: in the UK 4,500 people were diagnosed with the condition in 2012.
+It’s very rare for children to get sarcoidosis.

 We don’t know what causes sarcoidosis.
 But we do know it’s related to your immune system behaving in a way it shouldn’t.
 This is probably a response to various triggers in the environment.